 I would call it a hate crime, as much as burning a cross on someone’s lawn … he didn’t regard the Kirbys as people of any equal importance.
 That’s the root of any bigotry.

 I’m still not sold on the bigotry angle.
-While the use of Nazi imagery is certainly “broadly offensive”, I’m not convinced that Kirby hatred can be equated with hating real people.
+While the use of Nazi imagery is certainly “broadly offensive,” I’m not convinced that Lego’s hatred of Kirby can be equated with hating real people.
 It’s more like hating a pink ball of lint.

 Hating Copyright Violations